GSF International School

 Some actions when present in an ongoing form that constitute bullying are:

-- Physical aggression (including hitting, punching, kicking)
+• Physical aggression (including hitting, punching, kicking)

-- Teasing or verbal abuse (including insults, name calling, racial remarks)
+• Teasing or verbal abuse (including insults, name calling, racial remarks)

-- Discrimination based on characteristics such as age, race, ethnicity, religion, sex, family status, physical or mental abilities
+• Discrimination based on characteristics such as age, race, ethnicity, religion, sex, family status, physical or mental abilities

-- Intentional exclusion from activities or friendship groups
+• Intentional exclusion from activities or friendship groups

-- Setting up humiliating or insulting experiences
+• Putting others in humiliating situations or insulting experiences

-- Damaging a person’s property/possessions or taking them without permission
+• Damaging a person’s property/possessions or taking them without permission

-- Written/verbal/electronic messages that contain threats, putdowns, gossip or slander
+• Written/verbal/electronic messages that contain threats, putdowns, gossip or slander

-- Cyberbullying through social media sites, instant messages, email or other electronic means.
+• Cyberbullying through social media sites, instant messages, email or other electronic means.
 Cyberbullying includes sending, posting, or sharing negative, harmful, false, or mean content about someone else.
 Cyberbullying also includes using electronic means to harass, threaten, or intimidate someone.

 Sexual Harassment: